Read time 6 minutes

 So, we have learned that mailboxes can be reconnected if disabled or soft-deleted (within the retention period), through the above-explained manual techniques.
 But these solutions will not work if the EDB file is corrupted.
 It means a disconnected mailbox cannot be reconnected if the Exchange database file is damaged or corrupted.
 It is hard to get the satisfactory results if you run Eseutil for EDB Repair.
 If you are facing this problem, then taking help from an advanced EDB recovery tool is good for the recovery of that disconnected and other mailboxes.

-Kernel for Exchange Server recovery is a professional third-party software to recover corrupt EDB mailboxes including the deleted mailboxes flawlessly.
+Kernel for Exchange Server is a professional third-party software to recover corrupt EDB mailboxes including the deleted mailboxes flawlessly.
 It integrates powerful algorithms for fixing corruption.
 It provides many filters and saving options to recover Exchange mailboxes as per your needs.

 After using the presented manual methods in the article, you can connect a disconnected mailbox with Exchange Server again.
 But a corruption in the database will not give the fruitful results.
 So, you should repair the database using our software and recover the mailbox.
 The software provides a robust solution for the recovery of mailboxes after EDB file corruption.